spacetelescope/jwst/docs/jwst/master_background/description.rst

 Description
 ===========
+Master background subtraction is one form of background subtraction available for spectroscopic data.
+See :ref:`Background Subtraction <background_subtraction>` for an overview of all the available methods and where they occur within the various stages of the calibration pipeline.

 The master background subtraction step subtracts background signal from 2-D spectroscopic data using a 1-D master background spectrum.
 The 1-D master background spectrum is created from one or more input exposures, or can alternatively be supplied